elight/fdd/slides.md

 !SLIDE
 # How do I choose?
 !NOTES
-* I often default to using helpers
+* I often default to using Helpers
-* I extract class when there are a few related behaviors
+* I ExtractClass when there are a few related behaviors
-* I tend to use helpers when a template has few external dependencies
+* I tend to use Helpers when a template has few external dependencies
-* I tend to use presenters when a template has more external dependencies
+* I tend to use Presenters when a template has more external dependencies

 !SLIDE